 Knowing your VO2 max can help you to establish fitness goals to work towards and gives you a starting point as to how capable you are of maintaining a high level of effort over a period of time.

-HIIT Workouts Trigger an Excess Post-Exercise Oxygen (EPOC) Effect
+3. Triggers An Excess Post-Exercise Oxygen (EPOC) Effect

 Your body uses more oxygen after hard workouts like those performed during HIIT because it’s making up for the body’s “oxygen deficit” that occurred during the difficult “burst” periods of the exercise.
 EPOC has many functions for the body, including that following a HIIT workout, your body goes into a recovery phase.